Mint from a Drop Programmatically

 const drop = await sdk.api.getDrop("my-collection-slug");

-console.log("Name:", drop.name);
+console.log("Name:", drop.collectionName);

-console.log("Minted:", drop.total_minted);
+console.log("Minted:", drop.totalSupply);

 console.log("Stages:", drop.stages);

-// Each stage includes:
+// Each stage includes: label (e.g. "Allowlist", "Public"),

 curl -X GET "https://api.opensea.io/api/v2/drops/my-collection-slug" \

--H "X-API-KEY: YOUR_API_KEY"Step 3: Check Eligibility
+-H "X-API-KEY: YOUR_API_KEY"Step 3: check eligibility

 The drop details response includes stage information with allowlists and per-wallet limits.
 Check whether a wallet is eligible for the current stage: